Adxrsh-17/music-generation-rnn-lstm/README.md

 Music Generation with LSTM
-🎶 A machine learning model that generates music using Long Short-Term Memory (LSTM) networks.
-Trained on classical MIDI files, it learns musical patterns and structures to compose original pieces.
+A machine learning model that generates original music compositions using Long Short-Term Memory (LSTM) neural networks.
+Trained on classical MIDI files, the model learns complex musical patterns and structures, enabling it to compose unique pieces that reflect the style of its training data.

 🚀 Project Overview
-The goal is to develop an LSTM-based neural network to generate unique musical compositions.
-By learning temporal relationships within note sequences, the model produces melodies reflecting the training data's stylistic patterns.
+The goal of this project is to develop an LSTM-based network capable of generating dynamic and stylistically faithful musical compositions.
+By modeling the temporal relationships in sequences of musical notes, the network produces melodies that carry the hallmarks of the training data’s style while showcasing creative variation.

 ✨ Key Features

-MIDI File Parsing: Uses the music21 library to parse MIDI files and extract notes and chords.
+MIDI File Parsing: Utilizes the music21 library to parse and extract notes and chords from MIDI files.

-LSTM-Based Model: Built with LSTM layers for complex sequence prediction tasks like music generation.
+LSTM-Based Model: Employs LSTM layers, ideal for sequence prediction tasks such as music generation.

-Dynamic Music Generation: Generates melodies from an initial seed sequence of notes post-training.
+Dynamic Music Generation: Generates new melodies from a user-supplied seed sequence after the model is trained.

-Customizable Dataset: Supports training on user-provided MIDI files for diverse musical styles.
+Customizable Dataset: Supports user-provided MIDI datasets, enabling training on diverse musical genres and styles.

 ⚙️ Installation

-Clone the repository:
+1. Clone the repository:

+bash
 git clone https://github.com/Adxrsh-17/music-generation-rnn-lstm.git
+cd music-generation-rnn-lstm

-Install dependencies:
+2. Install dependencies:

+bash
 pip install -r requirements.txt
 📖 Usage
 Dataset Preparation
-Organize your MIDI files in the designated directory.
-Included scripts streamline dataset organization for seamless training.
+Organize MIDI files within the specified dataset directory.

+Included scripts help streamline the dataset organization process to ensure effective training.

 Model Training
+Initiate training once the dataset is prepared.

-With the dataset ready, start training.
-The LSTM model learns note relationships by processing sequences and predicting subsequent notes over multiple epochs to minimize errors.
+The LSTM model processes sequences of notes, learning their temporal relationships and patterns through multiple training epochs to minimize prediction error.

 Music Generation
-Post-training, provide a seed sequence (a few initial notes) to generate a new melody.
-The model predicts subsequent notes, creating a composition savable as a MIDI file.
+After training, provide the model with a seed sequence (a short series of notes).

+The model generates a new melody by predicting and chaining subsequent notes.

+The generated composition can be saved as a MIDI file for playback or further processing.

 🧠 Model Architecture

-LSTM Layers: Capture temporal dependencies in music sequences.
+LSTM Layers: Capture and model temporal dependencies found in musical sequences.

-Dropout Layers: Prevent overfitting by deactivating input units during training.
+Dropout Layers: Reduce overfitting by randomly deactivating input units during training.

-Dense Layer: Uses softmax activation for note probability output.
+Dense Output Layer: Softmax activation function outputs the probability distribution over possible notes.

-Optimizer: Adamax, efficient for deep learning model training.
+Optimizer: Uses the Adamax optimizer, effective for deep learning tasks.

 🗃️ Dataset
-Trained on classical music MIDI files, processed to extract notes and chords.
-Users can train on their own MIDI files for varied styles.
+Model has been trained and validated on classical music MIDI files.

+Easily extensible to user-supplied MIDI data to enable training on a wide variety of musical styles and genres.

 📦 Dependencies

-music21: For MIDI file parsing and manipulation.
+music21: MIDI parsing and musicological data processing.

-tensorflow: For building and training the LSTM model.
-numpy: For numerical computing.
+tensorflow: Deep learning model construction and training.

+numpy: Numerical operations.

-Install with:
+Install all dependencies with:

+bash
 pip install -r requirements.txt
 📜 License
-Licensed under the MIT License.
-See the LICENSE file for details.
+Distributed under the MIT License.
+See the LICENSE file for details